UdaraJay/Pile/README.md

 Enhance your journaling experience by integrating OpenAI's GPT AI reflections into Pile.
 If you have access to OpenAI's GPT-4 API, you can use your API key to:

-- **Reflect on text**: Click "reflect" on any written text to get AI-generated insights and thoughts.
+- **Reflect on entries**: Click "reflect" on any written entry to get AI-generated insights and thoughts as a reply in the thread.
+- **Search or ask questions**: Click the "reflect" icon on the top-right of the window to search or ask question about your entire journal.

-👉 To do this, head over to [platform.openai.com/api-keys](https://platform.openai.com/api-keys) and create a new API key.
+To setup the AI features: head over to [platform.openai.com/api-keys](https://platform.openai.com/api-keys) and create a new API key.
 Click the settings icon on the top-right corner of Pile and enter your secret API key into the API key field.

+Before you use the AI-powered features within this app, we strongly recommend that you [configure a spending limit within OpenAI's interface](https://platform.openai.com/account/limits) to prevent unexpected costs.

 ## Contributing